CarlosVerasteguii/FILTRA/README.md

    ```powershell
    pytest
    ```
-5. Optionally pre-download large model weights once virtualenv is ready (future warm-up command will automate this).
+5. Run `python -m filtra warm-up` (or `scripts\warmup_demo.ps1`) once to prime the model cache and validate OpenRouter connectivity ahead of the first demo.

 ## Scaffold Overview & Future Workflow Fit
 - `filtra/cli.py` hosts the Typer application with `run` and `warm-up` commands, structured exit codes, and Rich logging that respects `--quiet`.
 - `filtra/__main__.py` enables `python -m filtra`, matching the architecture source tree contract.
-- `tests/test_cli.py` exercises help text, argument validation, and quiet logging semantics following the unit test standards.
+- `tests/test_cli.py` exercises help text, argument validation, warm-up output, and quiet logging semantics following the unit test standards.
 - `requirements.in` tracks top-level dependencies from the architecture tech stack. `requirements.txt` pins those versions for deterministic installs on Windows 11.
 - Tooling configs (`pyproject.toml`, `ruff.toml`) align with the coding standards (Black line length 100, Ruff linting/import sorting, pytest defaults).

-This layout mirrors the monolithic workflow described in the architecture: the CLI command layer hands off to an execution orchestrator (to be implemented in later stories), while the warm-up command will connect to diagnostics that prime transformers models and OpenRouter connectivity.
+This layout mirrors the monolithic workflow described in the architecture: the CLI command layer now hands off to the diagnostics service to prepare transformers models and verify OpenRouter, while future stories will wire the remaining orchestration pipeline.

 ## Updating Dependencies Safely
 When you need to refresh versions, run the following from an activated virtual environment after editing `requirements.in`: